Actors James Gandolfini and Edie Falco in scene from the HBO TV series 'The Sopranos.'

 - Years on the air: 2019-present

 The breakout hit of streaming platform Disney+, "The Mandalorian" is the first live-action "Star Wars" series and set in the timeline between "Episode VI – Return of the Jedi" and "Episode VII – The Force Awakens."
 In creator Jon Favreau's first season, the titular Mandalorian (aka Din Djarin, played by Pedro Pascal) navigates the outer depths of the galaxy as a bounty hunter and, of course, protects The Child (aka Baby Yoda) from capture.
-"The Mandalorian" has brought home 14 Emmy Awards to date, including Outstanding Production Design For A Narrative Program (Half-Hour) in 2020.
+"The Mandalorian" has brought home more than a dozen Emmy Awards, including Outstanding Production Design For A Narrative Program (Half-Hour) in 2020.

 #36.
 The Boys